Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 [Asserts]
 duration < 1000   # Check that response time is less than one second
 ```
+{% endraw %}

 ## Body

 Optional assertion on the received HTTP response body.
 Body section can be seen
 as syntactic sugar over [body asserts] (with `equals` predicate function).
 If the
 body of the response is a [JSON] string or a [XML] string, the body assertion can
 be directly inserted without any modification.
 For a text based body that is not JSON nor XML,
 one can use multiline string that starts with <code>&#96;&#96;&#96;</code> and ends
 with <code>&#96;&#96;&#96;</code>.
 For a precise byte control of the response body,
 a [Base64] encoded string or an input file can be used to describe exactly
 the body byte content to check.

 ### JSON body

+{% raw %}
 ```hurl
 # Get a doggy thing:
 GET https://example.org/api/dogs/{{dog-id}}